Finissage Mapping the Ground | Grounding the Map

-On the basis of her map Park Traces – which she made during a 12 month work period at Zone2Source in het Amstelpark – we will experience the not so visible park, under the ground and under the water.
+On the basis of her map Park Sporen – which artist Marjolijn Boterenbrood made during a 12 month work period at Zone2Source in Amstelpark – we will experience the less than visible park, under the ground and under the water.
 We will find out about life under our feet and the amazing processes which are at work there.

 Mapping in the Digital Age: Mutability, mobility, creativity

-Digital maps are simultaneously ubiquitous in their desire to be available to all users while at the same time being personalized.
-Gekker suggests the term ‘uniquitous’ and relates this to the changing nature of digital media and cartographic practices offering a new conceptual framework to understand the emerging power relations between map makers and map users.
+Alex Gekker (lecturer at the Media department, University of Amsterdam) researches the way digital maps are being made and the decision that go into their creation.
+Digital maps are on the one hand ubiquitous (we all use similar maps) while at the same time unique (those maps learn our preferences and become personalized).
+He suggests the term ‘uniquitous’ to describe the work digital maps do in the world and relates this to the changing nature of digital media and cartographic practices.
+Ultimately, the goal is to offer a new conceptual framework for understanding the emerging power relations between map makers and map users.